 Uncovering buyer personas leads directly into market fit.
 What are the challenges each customer group is facing and how does your product or service help overcome them?
 If your company is solving the problems of some personas but not others, then the latter isn’t a good product-market fit.

 You might analyze product reviews, mentions on social media, and open-ended survey responses to learn what customers like and dislike about your product.
 Maybe your customer service is amazing, but users feel your mobile app is hard to navigate.

-Text analysis tools not only make customer analysis a lot easier, but also help you gain insights about your customers.
+AI-guided machine learning text analysis tools, like MonkeyLearn not only make customer analysis a lot easier, but also help you gain insights about your customers.

 With MonkeyLearn Studio, you can easily build custom text analysis tools to analyze your customer data, and visualize your customer analytics in a striking dashboard, like the one below:

 Performing a thorough customer analysis is one of the most useful things you can do for your business, and it will help in myriad ways.
 Here’s how to put it to work across your company:

 If you know who your customers are and which channel of communication they use most often, you can reach out to them in a more effective way, lowering customer acquisition costs.
 By targeting customers that you know will be more interested in your products (and, therefore, more likely to buy them) you can deliver messages that resonate with them.